TXH2020/BigDataProject/README.md

 3. Modify the kafka, cassandra configuration files(cassandra-sink.properties,connect-standalone.properties,cassandra.yaml,setup.cql) as per needs
 4. Issue **docker build .**

-However the developer must still setup the app on his/her computer, along with the modification of hosts file and must use pyspark to connect to the database.
+However the developer had to still setup the app on his/her computer, along with the modification of hosts file and use pyspark to connect to the database.

 I wanted to demonstrate my work.
 Hence after some research I hit upon GitPod which basically is an online VM specifically meant to spin up code environments which is perfect for demonstration.
 I went ahead, created an account and a codespace, setup the code and boom!
 I finally had a demonstratable code.
 Now, if a developer wishes to see the code in action he/she just has to:
 - Create an account in GitPod